hawad416/hawad416/README.md

 </span>

 #### I am currently:
-- 💻 Incoming Software Engineering Intern at Amazon!
+- 💻 Software Engineering Intern at Amazon!
 Previous Software Developer Intern at Google, Tutors of the Simling Coast, Symetra
 - 👩🏽‍🏫 Founder, Tutor, and Junior Web Developer at Tutors of the Smiling Coast
 - 🎓 B.S.
-Computer Science at University of Washington - Paul G. Allen School of Computer Science & Engineering (Expected June 2023)
+Computer Science at University of Washington - Paul G. Allen School of Computer Science & Engineering (Expected December 2023)
 - 📍 &nbsp;Located in Seattle, WA